-If you’ve been playing with a single coil for a while, but run into problems such as unwanted feedback, low output or just lack of oomph; fitting these pickups (or ‘pups’ as we’ll refer to them) might be the solution you’re looking for.
+If you’ve been playing with a single coil for a while, but run into problems such as unwanted feedback, low output – or just lack of oomph – fitting these pickups (or ‘pups’ as we refer to them in this article) might be the solution.

 At a Glance – Our Pick of the Best Humbuckers on the Market

 - Seymour Duncan JB and Jazz Set (Best Overall)

 - Kmise Zebra Faced Double Coil Pickups (Best Budget Option)

 - Seymour Duncan Antiquity Humbucker Set (Best Premium Option)

 Note: Clicking the above links will take you to further information, current prices, and customer reviews on Amazon.

 Here’s what we’ll cover.